-To pay for tuition for the current term, you have the option of a convenient payment plan with 0 percent interest administered by Educational Computer Systems Inc. (ECSI).
+To pay for tuition for the current term, you have the option of a convenient payment plan with 0 percent interest.
 The plan allows you to spread your tuition payments over several months.
 It is not a loan, so no interest is accrued.
 You will be charged a small non-refundable application fee to use this payment plan.

-Payments may be made online at the ECSI website by credit card, e-check, or by setting up an automatic withdrawal plan from a personal checking or savings account.
-If you are interested in the monthly payment plan administered by ECSI, you should contact the company at +1-866-927-1438 or visit www.ecsi.net.
+Payments may be made online via MyUMUC by credit card, e-check, or by setting up an automatic withdrawal plan from a personal checking or savings account.
+If you are interested in the monthly payment plan, you can view the options available to you through MyUMUC.
 Additional information can be found on the UMUC websites.

-To discuss payment plans for previous terms, you must contact the UMUC Business Office Stateside.
+To discuss payment plans for previous terms, you must contact the UMUC Stateside Collections Office at collections@umuc.edu.